Free Case Review

-Gainsberg Law P.C. is located at 22 W Washington Street, Suite 1512 right in downtown Chicago, across from the consulate building and about a block away from City Hall.
+Gainsberg Injury and Accident Lawyers is located at 77 W Washington Street, Suite 1215, right in downtown Chicago.
 There are two bus stops right near us if transportation is an issue.

 Speak with an experienced and trusted Chicago motorcycle accident lawyer today

 The insurance companies will have strong counsel representing their clients.
 Injured motorcycle accident victims need their own tough Chicago motorcycle accident attorneys who will fight for them and their families.
-Gainsberg Law has extensive experience in state and federal courts.
+Gainsberg Injury and Accident Lawyers has extensive experience in state and federal courts.
 The sooner you contact us, the sooner we can answer your questions, investigate your case, and fight to get you a full recovery.
 Please call us today at 312-600-9585 or complete our contact form to schedule a free consultation.

 - Motorcycle Fatalities Are Increasing in Illinois